traversable/traversable/packages/openapi/README.md

 </pre>
 </h1>

-benchmarking and profiling utilities for the @traversable repo.
+utilities for parsing and generating OpenAPI documents.